 The best agencies will answer these questions with transparency and detail.
 They should demonstrate that they have a plan for strategy, execution, and measurement.
 An agency that is open about its processes and metrics is more likely to be a reliable, data-driven partner.

-1. Authentic, UGC-Style Content
+1. Authentic UGC-Style Content

-2. Creator-Led Advertising and Amplification
+2. Creator-Led Advertising

-3. Micro-Targeted Content “Pods”
+3. Content Pods

 FAQs (Frequently Asked Questions)